djaus2/EFBlazorBasics_Wasm/README.md

 # EFBlazorBasics_Wasm
-Explorering using Entity Framework Core with a Blazor WASM app where entity properties are entities themselves.
+Exploring using Entity Framework Core with a Blazor WASM app where entity properties are entities themselves.

+Under development.

+Will mirror